WillAbides/release-train/README.md

                                       release target instead of either HEAD or the value written to
                                       $RELEASE_TARGET.

+                                      When either the original ref or the ref written to
+                                      $RELEASE_TARGET is a branch, the branch will be pushed to origin.
+If you need to add a commit but don't want it pushed, then write a sha to $RELEASE_TARGET instead of a branch name.

                                       Any files written to $ASSETS_DIR will be uploaded as release assets.